SMSpp-Project/smspp-project/README.md

 sudo make install
 ```

 ### Build and install with makefiles

 Most modules, and in particular the "core" SMS++ classes, also come with
-hand-made makefiles.
+carefully hand-crafted.
 Using them requires to dabble with some make editing,
 but is it independent on cmake.

 The main step is to edit the makefiles into extlib/.
 There is one for each